-Isn't this ice sculpture lovely and colorful?!
-I'd like to say it was completely intentional, but it actually came about by accident as I tried to rescue another (failed) activity.
+Isn’t this ice sculpture lovely and colorful?!
+I’d like to say it was completely intentional, but it actually came about by accident as I tried to rescue another (failed) activity with the fake snow.

 This part was a success.
 We loved all our colored ice shapes!

 The plan for these colored ice shapes was to use them for building and playing in the fake snow we made the other day.
 It was a great plan, but the fake snow did not act like real snow (big surprise) and it clung to the ice in funny ways, covering it so you couldn’t see the color anymore.
 Also, the moisture and color from the melting ice started affecting the texture and color of the fake snow.

 So I rinsed them off in the sink and we took the ice outside instead.

 And we stacked them into an outdoor ice sculpture.